jontymorris/Remote-Central/README.md

 ## Setting up

 You will need a server to sync your desktop/s with.
-Any server Rust can compile on will do.
+Any server capable of running Rust binaries will do.
 Ideally, it will have a static IP or a domain name so your computers will never have trouble finding the server.

 Then setup the remote-server and remote-cli on your server machine.
 The remote-server handles the ping requests from your desktop clients, and the remote-cli lets you manage your machines from the server (I didn't need a fancy desktop GUI at the time but this may come in the future).